Jervis Bay

 What is Jervis Bay popular for?

-Jervis Bay is popular for its white sandy beaches, crystal-clear waters, national parks and wildlife, including whale and dolphin watching.
-Summer is a great time to visit for a beach holiday, while from May to November whales visit the marine sanctuary.
-Hyams Beach, on the south side of Jervis Bay, is said to have the whitest sand in the world.
+Jervis Bay is known for its white sandy beaches, crystal-clear waters, national parks and wildlife, including whale and dolphin watching.
+Summer is a great time to visit for a beach holiday with Hyams Beach, on the south side of Jervis Bay, said to have the whitest sand in the world.
+From May to November whales migrate through the marine sanctuary.

 What is there to do in Jervis Bay?